coconut-svsm/svsm/INSTALL.md

 enable SEV-SNP protection for the guest.
 The 'svsm=on' parameter makes QEMU reserve a small amount of guest memory for the SVSM.

-Further, the OVMF binaries and the SVSM binary need to be passed to QEMU.
-This happens via pflash drives:
+Further, the OVMF binaries with embedded SVSM binary need to be passed to QEMU.
+This happens via pflash drives where the standard OVMF firmware is replaced with the version built using the COCONUT-SVSM Makefile:

 ```
   -drive if=pflash,format=raw,unit=0,file=/path/to/firmware/OVMF_CODE.fd,readonly=on \
   -drive if=pflash,format=raw,unit=1,file=/path/to/firmware/OVMF_VARS.fd,snapshot=on \
-  -drive if=pflash,format=raw,unit=2,file=/path/to/svsm/svsm.bin,readonly=on \
 ```

 With these extensions QEMU will launch an SEV-SNP protected guest with